Leaders here’s how to increase your Business Results by 21%

 Effective leaders create more leaders.
-Coaching employees is a specific way to help improve an individual’s ability to produce results.
+Coaching and developing employees is a specific way to help improve an individual’s ability to produce results.
 Can you think of a person who had a positive effect on your life?
 Perhaps it was someone you looked up to such as a teacher, coach, neighbour or friend.
 No matter what that person was called, he or she was, in effect, coaching you—helping and encouraging you to become the person you could be.

-At The Complete Leader, we know that Coaching is essential to a high performing workplace.
+At The Complete Leader, we know that Coaching and development is essential to a high performing workplace.
 We understand the psychology of performance, motivation and engagement in a whole new way.
 The old Autocratic hierarchical institutions have given way to collaborative, flatter organisations, where people work for meaning and purpose, their pay cheque is not the primary incentive.

 Millennials value growth, opportunity, advancement and good leadership above anything else.
-Frightening statistics have been produced showing that Millennials especially are the most disengaged of all the generations, a HBR article on What Millennials want from a New Job says that in 2016, 71% were either not engaged or actively disengaged at work, making them the least engaged generation in the U.S. Engagement is fundamental to employee retention.
+Frightening statistics have been produced showing that Millennials especially are the most disengaged of all the generations.
+A HBR article on What Millennials want from a New Job says that in 2016, 71% were either not engaged or actively disengaged at work, making them the least engaged generation in the U.S. Engagement is fundamental to employee retention.

 In a Gallup Survey on How Millennials Want to Work and Live they found that Millennials want to be valued by their supervisors as both people and employees.
 As such, Millennials want to work with their managers to improve versus having a more traditional, and perhaps distant, employee-manager relationship.